-The White House can’t overturn the entire harmful law on its own, but it can — and must — fix this policy of turning women away in these exceptional circumstances.
+The White House can’t overturn the entire harmful law on its own, but it can — and must — end the practice of turning women away in these exceptional circumstances.
 U.S. programs should be part of the solution, not the problem.
-Planned Parenthood is calling on the White House to correct this error immediately.
+Planned Parenthood is proud to stand with a broad and diverse coalition, including faith leaders, to call on the White House to correct this error immediately.

 No woman should be turned away from the care she needs, especially when she is raped or faces a pregnancy which threatens her life.

 No woman or girl should be forced to drop out of school because she was raped and became pregnant.